-- 1. On July 19, 2013, Claimant filed an application for Medical Assistance and retroactive Medical Assistance benefits alleging disability. - 2.
-On October 2, 2013, the Medical Review Team denied Claimant's application stating that Claimant could perform other work. - 3.
-On October 22, 2013, the Department caseworker sent Claimant notice that his application was denied. - 4.
-On January 10, 2014, Claimant filed a request for a hearing to contest the Department's negative action.
+- 1. On January 24, 2014, Claimant filed an application for Medical Assistance and Retroactive Medical Assistance benefits alleging disability. - 2.
+On April 14, 2014, the Medical Review Team denied Claimant's application stating that Claimant's impairments lacked duration. - 3.
+On April 17, 2014, the Department caseworker sent Claimant notice that her application was denied. - 4.
+On July 5, 2014, Claimant filed a request for a hearing to contest the Department's negative action.